firstneverrest/Go-Learning/README.md

 go run *.go
 ```

+You can make your function be public by starting function name with uppercase.

 ## Struct

 A struct is used to create a collection of members of different data types, into a single variable.